-WordCamp Miami 2011 offered some great sessions on developing and marketing WordPress blogs.
+WordCamp Miami this year offered some great sessions on developing and marketing WordPress blogs.
 I had fun, took lots notes and heard some great speakers.
 Here are a few of their tips…

 You’re a publisher now.
 Start thinking like one.

 When writing remember…

 - Keep it short (300 to 500 words)

 – Maria de los Angeles in Blogging 101

 - Martha Stewart celebrity blog

 - Fisher Price Australia site for sales and parenting advice